ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

       [else (quit)])))
 ```

-Here we have `append` to update the list "immutably" and `drop-right` to do the "remove" job.
-In other words, we do some insert first/remove last, treating our snake like a [linked list](https://en.wikipedia.org/wiki/Linked_list).
+Here I have `append` to update the list "immutably" and `drop-right` to do the "remove" job.
+In other words, I do some insert first/remove last, treating the snake like a [linked list](https://en.wikipedia.org/wiki/Linked_list).

 ![r-cade size](/blog/2021-09-08-one_day_with_racket/img/22-r-cade_size.png)

-The very last shortcoming is the fact that when we press the opposite direction of the current one, the game quits.
+The very last shortcoming is the fact that when I press the opposite direction of the current one, the game quits.
 Indeed, the snake eats itself, because the tail of the snake is here.

-We want to prevent the user to go back, so we add a condition that says "depending your current direction, you can't go back".
+I want to prevent the user to go back, so I'll add a condition that says "depending your current direction, you can't go back".
 The logic looks like:

 ```rkt